darikoneil/OPTIMIZED_SPIKE_INFERENCE/README.md

 (i.e., 0.7, 1.2 or 2 for fast, medium, or slow GCaMP6 respectively)

 ## The size of the median filter can be adjusted in the set order function
-It currently is set to approximately 3 seconds to adjust for long-scale shifts in fluorescence Good chance you do some sort of filtering on your trace anyway, so make sure to comment this out if so Much prefer a gaussian filter of width of approx. one-half the rise+decay time of your indicator
+Papers have used approximately 3 seconds to adjust for long-scale shifts in fluorescence Much prefer a gaussian filter of width of approx. one-half the rise+decay time of your indicator

+## "accuracy" extremely dependent on choice of hyperparameters and threshold selection.
+Manual threshold selection is far more accurate than just using 2 times std, but
+then you end up spendings lots of time doing it.

 ## This script requires the following R packages from GitHub and/or CRAN: